fongc123/notes/Data Visualization/Principles.md

 $$perceived\space area = (actual\space area)^{0.8 \pm 0.3}$$

 Thus, volume or area encoding should be avoided.
-To provide an accurate display, **only** the use of height is necessary.
+To provide an accurate display, **only** the use of height is needed.

 ### II: Consistent Scale
 A chart must use a consistent scale for all of its data.
 Typically, a linear scale is sufficient, but a logarithmic scale should be used for logarithmic data.